Skip to main content

 How to use

-If you don't have the openyurt cluster, you can run the bash shell local_up_openyurt.sh to quickly set up the openyurt cluster at your local host.
+If you don't have the openyurt cluster, you can run the bash shell local-up-openyurt.sh to quickly set up the openyurt cluster at your local host.
 Assuming that you've entered the openyurt work path, the command is as simple as follows:

 # build OpenYurt components images and startup a OpenYurt cluster